Microfilm Collection at the National Archives at Seattle

 Immigration & Naturalization: Microfilm of records of the U.S. District Courts, the U.S. Customs Service, the Department of State, the Immigration & Naturalization Service, and other federal agencies.
 Some of these publications are available on-line digitally on our partner sites.

-Land Management: Records of various land management agencies relating to the settlement of land, development of land, scientific study of the land.
+Land Management: Records of various land management agencies relating to the administration, settlement, development, and scientific study of public lands.

 Maritime: Microfilm of records created by the U.S. Coast Guard, the U.S. Customs Service, the Bureau of Marine Inspection & Navigation, and the Department of the Treasury Customs Service.
 The microfilm publications organized into this subject heading do not relate to military vessels.